The Progression of COPD

 The Importance of Early Detection and Treatment

 Since COPD is a progressive disease, early detection and treatment are critical in preventing its advancement.
-When you visit your physician for an assessment, they will determine how far along you are based on several tests and presenting symptoms.
+When you visit your physician for an assessment, they will determine the stage of COPD you may be experiencing based on certain tests and clinical symptoms.

 Common Symptoms Observed: